The number of monarch butterflies at their Mexico wintering sites has plummeted this year

 The lowest level was in 2013 at 1.65 acres (0.67 hectares).

-Experts noted there were almost no butterflies at some traditional wintering grounds.
+Experts noted there were almost no butterflies at some traditional wintering grounds, because the monarchs appeared to have moved to higher, cooler mountain tops nearby.
+About two-thirds of the butterflies counted this year were found outside the traditional reserves.

+“The monarchs looked for other sites ... they are looking for lower temperatures,” Tavera said.
+Because some of the newer wintering sites aren't included in the population count, there may have been more monarchs this year than the numbers suggest.

 Gregory Mitchell, a researcher for Environment and Climate Change Canada, called the decline “very sobering,” but noted that ”we have the drive, we have the tools, we have the people” to address humans’ impact on the monarch migration.